aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 WorkChain and Builder
 -----------------------
-One needs to implement a ``get_builder`` function to tell QeApp how to use the input parameters from the GUI.
+One needs to implement a ``get_builder`` function to tell QuantumESPRESSO app how to use the input parameters from the GUI.

 The `parameters` passed to the `get_builder` function has the following structure: